How to select among different chart types

 Charts are an opportunity.

 A chance to make a convincing argument through visualizing data.
+And that’s of major importance if you want to become an outstanding data science professional.

 If we work with chart types that are not the right fit for the data, we won’t convince anybody.
 To help you overcome or avoid this issue, in this article we’ll discuss: